Goals

 2. Makefiles (20 min)

-Change to the directory lab2/makefiles and review the C source for a program that blinks the ACT led and its simplified Makefile, reproduced below:
+Change to the directory lab2/makefiles and review the C source for a program that blinks the ACT led and its simple Makefile, reproduced below:

 NAME = blink_actled